CS445-PACU/RESTfulAPI_PHP_Practice/README.md

  * chooseBook.html - main form page to allow a user to search for a book
  * getBook.php - target for the drop down box on chooseBook.html.
 Display a page describing one book
  * getBookByTitle.php - target for the text box search on chooseBook.html.
 Display a list of books, link to getBook.php per book.
- * chooseSM.html - main form page to allow a use to search for a social media site run by the state of Oregon
+ * chooseSM.html - main form page to allow a user to search for a social media site run by the state of Oregon
  * getORSocMediaSite.php - target for chooseSM.html.
 Display a link and description for each site returned by the search.

 ## VS Code